By Courtney Sperlazza, MPH

 Stevia and Fertility

 The rats were given an extremely high dose, though, which you’re not likely to replicate if you’re using stevia to sweeten your foods and drinks.
-Equip products contain a standard 100 mg of pure stevia rebA, which is considered to be a very low dose—just enough to sweeten foods.
+Equip products (our beef protein powder and collagen powder) contain a standard 100 mg of pure stevia rebA, which is considered to be a very low dose—just enough to sweeten foods.
 If you’re trying to conceive, ask your doctor to be sure.

 As far as stevia’s effect on hormones go, research is extremely limited, there aren’t conclusive human studies, and there’s nothing reliable anecdotally that points to stevia causing hormone issues or infertility.